trevordowdle/hychain-node-runner-gcp/README.md

     <img width="1433" alt="image" src="https://github.com/trevordowdle/hychain-node-runner-gcp/assets/4210581/9eb492aa-3e53-45f4-8283-97aacb8e7dac">

     1.5.
 You will be prompted to sign up for a free trial or enable billing before you can create a cloud function.
 Do so.
-Note: The cost to run a node is minimal, and will likely fall within the free tier of good cloud function usage.
+Note: The cost to run a node is minimal, and will likely fall within the free tier of google cloud function usage.
 (I will update the readme with more information on costs once I have more data.)

 2. With billing or your free trial enabled, click "Create Function"
     2.0.
 Note: as you are creating your funtion Google may prompt you to enable certain services, enable everything as required.